SENERGY-Platform/client-connector-lib/README.md

     Client.event(device, service, payload, timeout=10, callback=None, block=True)
 Requires a device ID (or `Device` object), sepl-service and a payload containing event data.

 Returns a response `Message`.

 ---

 **Add device**

->       Client.add(device, timeout=10, callback=None, block=True)
+    Client.add(device, timeout=10, callback=None, block=True)
-> Adds a device to the connector-client via the provided device manager and if possible registers the device with the platform.
+Adds a device to the connector-client via the provided device manager and if possible registers the device with the platform.

->
-> Requires a `Device` object.
+Requires a `Device` object.

-> Returns true only on successful device registration.
+Returns true only on successful device registration.
 Devices will always be added to the device manager, regardless of registration success.

+---

 **Update device**

->       Client.update(device, timeout=10, callback=None, block=True)
+    Client.update(device, timeout=10, callback=None, block=True)
-> Updates a existing Device on the connector-client and if possible publishes the changes to the platform.
+Updates a existing Device on the connector-client and if possible publishes the changes to the platform.

->
-> Requires a `Device` object.
+Requires a `Device` object.

-> Returns true only on successful publish.
+Returns true only on successful publish.
 Devices will always be updated internally (device manager), regardless of publish success.

+---

 **Disconnect device**

->       Client.disconnect(device, timeout=10, callback=None, block=True)
+    Client.disconnect(device, timeout=10, callback=None, block=True)
-> Deletes a device from the connector-client and if possible disconnects it from the platform.
+Deletes a device from the connector-client and if possible disconnects it from the platform.
 Disconnecting a device allows for devices to be retained on the platform (in a disconnected state) and thus remain available for further user actions.

->
-> Requires a device ID (or `Device` object).
+Requires a device ID (or `Device` object).

-> Returns true only on successful disconnect.
+Returns true only on successful disconnect.
 Devices will always be deleted internally (device manager), regardless of disconnect success.

+---

 **Delete device**

->       Client.delete(device, timeout=10, callback=None, block=True)
+    Client.delete(device, timeout=10, callback=None, block=True)
-> Deletes a device from the connector-client and if possible deletes it from the platform.
+Deletes a device from the connector-client and if possible deletes it from the platform.
 If deleting a device from the platform isn't possible, the device will enter a disconnected state and further user action is required after a successful connector-client reconnect.

->
+Requires a device ID (or `Device` object).

-> Returns true only on successful delete.
+Returns true only on successful delete.
 Devices will always be deleted internally (device manager), regardless of delete success.

+---

+**Asynchronous calls**

 All methods block by default with a 10s timeout.
-If asynchronous behaviour is desired set `block=False` and if required provide a callback method to collect results.
-During asynchronous
+If asynchronous behaviour is desired set `block=False` and if required provide a callback method to retrieve results.
+Asynchronous calls honor the timeout argument and provide a result upon timeout.

 Callbacks should conform to the following signature with a reserved leading positional argument: